XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 FonctionnalitéDétail

-📈 Actifs disponiblesCanadian/US stocks, ETFs, options, mutual funds, fixed income, precious metals
+📈 Actifs disponiblesCanadian/US stocks, ETFs, mutual funds, options, fixed income, IPOs/New Issues, limited intl. equities

 ☪️ Compte islamiqueNot available